cloudmobi/CloudmobiSSP/ios-sdk.md

 PRO TIP: Checkmark the Copy items if needed option.
 This creates a local copy of the framework for your project, which keeps your project organized.

-* 2. Link the StoreKit.framework, AVFoundation.framework, SystemConfiguration.framework, AdSupport.framework,JavaScriptCore.framework,ImageIO.framework and UIKit frameworks.
+* 2. Link the StoreKit.framework, AVFoundation.framework, SystemConfiguration.framework, AdSupport.framework,JavaScriptCore.framework,ImageIO.framework, UIKit frameworks and libz.tbd .

 **In Info.plist added the NSAppTransportSecurity**